5 Major US Utilities That Haven’t Promised to Fully Decarbonize

 The Nova Scotian utility that could, Emera now owns utilities in Canada, the U.S. and the Caribbean; its U.S. electric foothold is Tampa Electric, which serves nearly 800,000 customer accounts.
 President and CEO Scott Balfour has identified reducing greenhouse-gas emissions as a key environmental priority.
 But that’s about it for specifics.

 Emera has reduced greenhouse-gas emissions by 24 percent since 2005 and cut coal’s share of its generation mix by 70 percent, as of 2018.
-Tampa Electric has begun working toward a cleaner grid, by building a 600 MW, $850 million solar plant and piloting battery storage.
+Tampa Electric has begun working toward a cleaner grid, by building a 600 MW, $850 million solar fleet and piloting battery storage.
+Another 600 megawatts of solar is in the works.*

 Oklahoma Gas & Electric